Minerva Punjab's blueprint for grassroot development a roaring success so far | Goal.com

 The team has developed a lot of players like Jeakson Singh, Anwar Ali, Mohammed Shahjahan and Nongdamba Naorem who were all part of India's 2017 U17 World Cup team.

-The fact that Minerva Punjab have dominated the Indian youth football scene in recent years, producing a lot of talents, shows that Ranjit Bajaj-owned club is doing something right.
+Minerva Punjab's dominance in the Indian youth football scene in recent years, shows that Ranjit Bajaj-owned club is doing something right.
 And they are doing it better than most other clubs in India.